-- Please arrive five to ten minutes early to allow time to check-in and get settled.
+- Please arrive fifteen minutes early to allow time to check-in and get settled.
 Always check-in at the front desk or the back gate for outdoor yoga even if you’ve made an online reservation.

 - If you are taking a Live Stream class and need more information on how to do it, click here!